FedFDP: Fairness-Aware Federated Learning with Differential Privacy: Problem Formulation

 We have defined balanced performance fairness in FL as follows.

-\begin{definition} (Balanced performance fairness \cite{TianLi2020qFFL}) For trained models $\mathbf{w}_1$ and $\mathbf{w}_2$, we informally recognize that model $\mathbf{w}_1$ provides a more fair solution to the federated learning objective in Equation (\ref{eq:F_w}) than model $\mathbf{w}_2$ if the performance of model $\mathbf{w}_1$ on the $N$ devices is more uniform than the \textbf{performance} of model $\mathbf{w}_2$ on the $N$ devices. \end{definition}
+\begin{definition} (\textbf{Balanced performance fairness \cite{TianLi2020qFFL}}) For trained models $\mathbf{w}_1$ and $\mathbf{w}_2$, we informally recognize that model $\mathbf{w}_1$ provides a more fair solution to the federated learning objective in Equation (\ref{eq:F_w}) than model $\mathbf{w}_2$ if the performance of model $\mathbf{w}_1$ on the $N$ devices is more uniform than the \textbf{performance} of model $\mathbf{w}_2$ on the $N$ devices. \end{definition}

-In this study, we employ the loss of model denote the performance.
+Differing from [28] that uses the variance of accuracy for "performance", we employ the variance of loss.
+This enables the metric to be incorporated directly into the objective function, facilitating more straightforward iterative optimization.
 Equation (\ref{equ:fairness}) represents the specific form of fairness in federated learning, which is the \textbf{weighted variance} of the loss values of global trained model $\mathbf{w}$ across all clients.
 Essentially, the smaller the value of $\Psi$, the fairer the $\mathbf{w}$ for all clients: